 Key Takeaways

-1. The @ symbol has two uses in Python.
-Above a def or class, it is decorator syntax.
+@symbol has two uses in Python.
+Above adeforclass, it is decorator syntax.
 Between two values, it is the matrix multiplication operator.
-These are completely separate features that share a symbol.
+These are completely separate features that share a symbol. - 02Decorator

-2. Decorator @ is syntactic sugar.
-Writing @decorator above a function is equivalent to writing func = decorator(func) after the function definition.
-It does not add any capability that did not already exist.
+@is syntactic sugar.
+Writing@decoratorabove a function is equivalent to writingfunc = decorator(func)after the function definition.
+It does not add any capability that did not already exist. - 03Decorators solve real structural problems.
+Beyond toy examples, the pattern handles retry with exponential backoff, argument validation using

-4. Python's parser resolves the ambiguity.
-A decorator @ appears at the start of a line above a def statement.
-An operator @ appears between two values inside an expression.
+@appears at the start of a line above adeforclassstatement.
+An operator@appears between two values inside an expression.
 There is no case where the meaning is unclear.

 The @ symbol is one of the few characters in Python that carries more than one meaning, but the two uses never collide.
-If you see @ above a function, you are looking at a decorator.
-If you see @ between two variables, you are looking at matrix multiplication.
-Recognizing which context you are in is all it takes to read @ correctly.
+If you see @ above a function or class, you are looking at a decorator — and once you understand that mechanics, the practical patterns follow naturally: retry logic, argument validation, memoization, and anything else that belongs in the wrapping layer rather than the function body.
+If you see @ between two values, you are looking at matrix multiplication, with __matmul__ and operator.matmul as the underlying machinery.
+Recognizing which context you are in is all it takes to read @ correctly, and knowing which real-world problems decorators solve is what lets you use it well.